-- (a) An air traffic service certificate specifies which of the following air traffic services, and which training and assessment for such services, the certificate holder is authorized to provide:

-- (1) area control service;

-- (2) approach control service;

-- (3) aerodrome control service;

-- (4) flight information service;

-- (5) alerting service;

-- (6) any other service provided in accordance with Subpart D.

-- (b) An air traffic service certificate:

-- (1) states the aerodrome or airspace at, or within which, the service is provided; and

-- (2) may include such conditions as the AUTHORITY considers appropriate.
+- (a) An air traffic service certificate specifies which of the following air traffic services, and which training and assessment for such services, the certificate holder is authorized to provide: - (1) Area control service; - (2) Approach control service; - (3) Aerodrome control service or a unit capable of providing aerodrome control service remotely; - (4) Flight information service; - (5) Alerting service; - (6) Any other service provided in accordance with Subpart D. - (b) An air traffic service certificate: - (1) States the aerodrome or airspace at, or within which, the service is provided; and - (2) May include such conditions as the Authority considers appropriate.